ChauLe19/ChauLe19.github.io/src/blogs/egg.md

 # Easter egg

-This is unrealeased blog feature since I have no blogs yet.
+This is my planned topics I might write about.

 ## TODO